How Robinswood MAT gains maximum benefit from its budget

-Best value has become even more important since we became a multi academy trust (MAT).
+Best value has become even more important since we became a MAT.
 Key to this was appointing a qualified and experienced business manager and giving him clear responsibilities and duties based on strong internal control checks.
 We also appointed external auditors who understood the reporting arrangements for academies.

 Small finance committee